April 2023 - Capital City College Group

 “My teacher is very straightforward, he doesn’t sugar-coat anything.
 He’s worked in engineering, which really inspiring because it’s applied knowledge.
 He knows the work ethic and commitment employers are looking for and gives us lots of feedback, advice and support to get there.”

-According to the Institute of Engineering and Technology there is a shortfall of 173,000 workers in the STEM sector, while the Construction Industry Training Board has revealed around 225,000 extra workers are needed by 2027.
+According to the Institute of Engineering and Technology, there is a shortfall of 173,000 workers in the STEM sector, while the Construction Industry Training Board has revealed around 225,000 extra workers are needed by 2027.

 Suzana Harrison, Entry Level Talent Lead for Yunex Traffic, which manufactures, installs and services traffic lights and other street furniture, said: “It is important for us to get our name out in the local community and at college events to make sure people understand there is a route to work outside of going to university.

 “CONEL has spent a lot of money to make sure it is meeting the needs of local businesses.
-The college has very good workshops and the lecturers and will be providing electrical engineering apprentices at our Enfield depot this summer.
+The college has very good workshops and lecturers and will be providing electrical engineering apprentices at our Enfield depot this summer.

 “We’ve had interest from students who are coming through the college on Level 2 courses who are looking to do a Level 3 apprenticeship, not just from engineering students but also those studying electrical qualifications.”